 Leg Roller Attachment

 The leg roller attachment is a great way for you to develop your glutes, hamstrings, and quads by performing both lying leg curls and leg extensions.
 The same foam padding found on the seat and back pads is also used for the leg rollers, which provides some comfort while lifting.
-On the front of the leg roller is a weight horn for you to slide your weight plates on.
+On the front of the leg roller is a plastic weight horn for you to slide your weight plates on.

 Preacher Curl Attachment